djotaku/adventofcode/2015/Day_20/README.md

 Rather than simply reason out how to find prime factors, I decided to adapt the code I found at [this site](https://www.geeksforgeeks.org/print-all-prime-factors-of-a-given-number/) and have it save the factors instead of printing them.
 This is definitely a problem that will make heavy use of unit testing to keep me sane.
 ### Part 2
+This one took me a little while and a ["shower thought"](https://www.urbandictionary.com/define.php?term=showerthought) to reason through, but once I did that it wasn't too hard.
+This time we needed to find all the factors, not just the prime factors.
+That way we could determine which elves (the elf number = one of the factors of the house number) were no longer on the job.
+Took about 30-60 minutes to run on my 6 core AMD that's a few years old.
+Wish on either part 1 or part 2 that I'd figured out how to shortcut myself to be in the vicinity of the right answer.
+Although I bet I could have sped either one up by dividing the puzzle input by 10 in the first and 11 in the second to arrive at an answer sooner.
+(Maybe?
+I'll have to think a bit more to see if that logic holds up.)

 ## What I Learned